cwfei/proposals/suria-fcm-direct-channel.md

 With the deprecation of the Direct Channel API, data-only messages will no longer work as intended without proper migration.

 ## Proposed solution
-* Discontinute the use of the iOS Direct Channel API
+* Discontinue the use of the iOS Direct Channel API
 * Use FCM HTTP v1 API or continue to use legacy sender API by tweaking configuration

 ## Detailed design
-### Discontinute the use of the iOS Direct Channel API
+### Discontinue the use of the iOS Direct Channel API
 1. Remove deprecated `messaging(_:didReceive:)` method in FIRMessaging's delegate.
 2. Remove usage of `shouldEstablishDirectChannel`.